 How to save on car insurance for 23-year-olds

-Although 23-year-olds may pay more for insurance than older drivers, there are still ways to save.
+Although 23-year-olds may pay more for insurance than older drivers, there are still ways to find cheap car insurance for young adults.
 Shopping around, choosing a financially appropriate car, taking advantage of discounts and increasing your deductibles can all save you money on your insurance costs.

-Every car insurance company has its own method of rating policies.
-For example, one car insurance company might charge you more heavily for a speeding ticket than another.
-Getting quotes from a variety of companies for the same coverage allows you to compare the rates and choose a company that most closely fits your needs.
+- Shop around: Every car insurance company has its own method of rating policies.
+Getting quotes from a variety of companies for the same coverage allows you to compare the rates and choose a company that most closely fits your needs and provides cheap car insurance.

-Some cars are simply cheaper to insure.
-Selling or trading your car may be a drastic measure, but if you need to lower your insurance costs, you may want to consider a car that will cost less to insure.
-It is important to get quotes for a vehicle before you purchase it.
-This way, there are no financial surprises and you can factor the insurance costs of a car into your overall financial plan.
+- Consider the vehicle you drive: Some makes and models are simply cheaper to insure.
+Selling or trading your car may be a drastic measure, but if you need to lower your insurance costs, this could be an option.
+It is important to consider getting quotes for a vehicle before you purchase it to factor the vehicle’s insurance costs into your overall budget.

-Discounts are a great way to lower your car insurance premium, and most companies offer at least a few auto insurance discounts.
-Although discounts will vary by company, common savings opportunities include insuring more than one policy with the same company, driving low annual mileage, participating in a telematics program and being a good student.
+- Take advantage of discounts: Although discounts will vary by company, common savings opportunities include insuring more than one policy with the same company (such as your home or apartment and auto), keeping a low annual mileage, participating in a telematics program and being a good student.

 How to get the best car insurance for a 23-year-old